 - Approximately 20 children between the ages of 6 & 25 will die today from sudden cardiac arrest.
 (1)

 - Each year, approximately 7,000± young Americans ages 6-25 die from SCA.
 (1)

 - Two thirds of SCA deaths occur in people without any prior indications of heart disease.
 (2)

 - The sensitivity of an ECG/EKG for hypertrophic cardiomyopathy (HCM) capable of causing sudden unexpected death in adolescents is 95%.
 (3)

-- In 80% of cases the first symptom is the fatal collapse.
+- A majority of SCA cases the first symptom is the fatal collapse.

 - Sudden Unexpected Death is three times more prevalent in young athletes than non-athletes.